KarimZidan007/Andriod-Automotive/Embedded_Linux_NOTES/6-SystemD-Advanced/README.md

 - `KillMode` -> if it equal to process-group (kill all)

-Restart = ex: on-failure
+- `Restart` = ex: on-failure

 ![pic](images/restarttable.png)

-Type=notify  -> the forked child service notify the systemd that proc has started or finished
+- `Type` =notify  -> the forked child service notify the systemd that proc has started or finished

-Runtimedirectory = directory under /run ithink it is on ram
+- `Runtimedirectory` = set directory under /run

-Runtimedirectorymode=permission
+- `Runtimedirectorymode` = permission for this directory

 ## Dependencies

  Wants= (weak requirement dependency)